 Business agility refers to qualities that allow organizations to respond rapidly to changes in the internal and external environment without losing momentum or compromising their defined business objectives and goals.
 This can mean organizational adjustments based on market trends, such as planning for growth, contraction, or a recession.
 It can also mean acting with urgency and capitalizing on an acquisition opportunity.
 Scenario planning software provides visual displays and dashboards, so you have the information you need to evaluate multiple options and then act confidently.
 Outdated, manual planning that involves physical drawings and the integration of multiple data sources is insufficient when it comes to modeling for the modern workspace.
 This approach especially falls short in the areas of cost breakdowns, and various space configurations.
 In the agile organization, your business must possess the ability to act with urgency while maintaining flexibility and balance for employees and customers.

 Organizations who have innovation at their core tend to support free exchanges of ideas amongst employees.
 These companies are also on the cutting edge of trends and power technology users.
 One of the greatest trends impacting workplace design and space utilization is mobility.
 SHRM predicts that 75% of the US workforce will be mobile by next year, yet many companies are still holding on to the traditional design of assigned desks which get very little usage.
-Highly effective, innovative companies are future-proofing their workspaces by adopting hot-desking and hoteling initiatives which are managed by IWMS and analytics software.
+Highly effective, innovative, employee-centric companies are future-proofing their workspaces by adopting hot-desking and hoteling initiatives which are managed by IWMS and analytics software.
 One such client of ours is projected to save $20M in real estate costs over a 5-year period from implementing this new approach to space management, which allowed them to consolidate building while actually adding even more desk space.
 In order to collect and share in the brilliant ideas of employees, the responsibility is on the employer to create an up-to-date space which functions practically for today’s worker.